ZeitOnline/briefkasten/deployment/README.rst

 While we could simply provide pre-built installation images, this would defeat the whole idea of running a trustworthy, open source dropbox in the first place, because then you and your submitters would have to blindly trust these binaries without being able to verify their integrity.

 Instead the idea is to use as little pre-built ingredients as possible and aquire them from trusted sources (i.e. from the official FreeBSD repositories).
-In essence we provide you with a grocery list of ingredients along with a recipe and let you do all the shopping and cooking yourself instead of serving a finished meal :-)
+In essence we provide you with a grocery list of ingredients along with a recipe and let you do all the shopping and cooking yourself instead of serving a finished meal!

 Architecture